swapnali-34/QA-Portfolio/06-Projects/OrangeHRM-Login-Testing/09-Test-Metrics/Test-Metrics.md

 ---

-# Conclusion
+## Conclusion

-All planned test cases were executed successfully, and every requirement was validated.
+All 20 planned test cases were executed successfully, and every requirement was validated.
+Supplementary exploratory testing surfaced no additional issues.
 No functional defects were identified during testing.
 The Login module demonstrated stable behavior for the scenarios covered in this project.